 The security area is also designed to help you prepare.
-There are plenty of easily understood picture signs reminding you to take out your electronics, and separate your liquids and gels in plastic bags.
-There are even plastic bag dispensers, because we can all forget.
+Plenty of easily understood picture signs remind you to take out your electronics and separate your liquids and gels in plastic bags.
+There are even plastic bag dispensers because we can all forget.

-In my six years travelling through Copenhagen, the longest wait I’ve ever encountered was twenty minutes.
-It’s easy to get used to the better things in life so this was mildly irritating, but the backlog was effectively managed by well-trained staff.
+In my six years traveling through Copenhagen, the longest wait I’ve ever encountered was twenty minutes.
+It’s easy to get used to the better things in life, so this was mildly irritating, but well-trained staff effectively managed the backlog.

 “We maintain a very large, complex operation, yet we manage to do so using fewer employees than our peers.
 This is in large part due to our workforce of skilled and independent people who take on a great deal of responsibility,” says Kristian Durhuus.

 Baggage retrieval is a breeze, and there are some benches to sit on if you have to wait.
-Painted lanes on the floor let you know how to walk out and even mark a path for those who have no bags to pick up so you can simply breeze through.
+Painted lanes on the floor let you know how to walk out and even mark a path for those with no bags to pick up so you can simply breeze through.

 Fortunately, there are screens everywhere that tell you when that should be.
 There is also an excellent staffed transfer hall with helpful agents and more screens and kiosks to answer any questions you have and address any problems.

 One final warning: there are so many nice shops and restaurants along the way to your gate that you’ll want to fight the temptation to linger.
-It’s a great reason to arrive early for your flight, and also a good reason not to be too bothered if your connection is long.
+It’s a great reason to arrive early for your flight and also a good reason not to be too bothered if your connection is long.
 You will not be bored or go hungry.
-The lounges are really convenient and there are plenty of them..including lounges which let you buy a day pass to enter.
+The lounges are really convenient, and there are plenty of them—including lounges that let you buy a day pass to enter.

-Copenhagen Airport’s efficiencies extend to back-end operations, its partnership with concessionaires, and investments to attract more international carriers.
+Copenhagen Airport’s efficiencies extend to back-end operations, concessionaire partnerships, and investments to attract more international carriers.

 “Operating a business at an airport is complex, not least because of the security rules.
-For example, employees have to pass through time-consuming checkpoints several times in the course of their workday.
-The result is a lot of unnecessary idle time, costing the companies money.
-Last year, we therefore reorganised our critical security restricted area to better match the needs and day-to-day operations of the companies.
+For example, employees must pass through time-consuming checkpoints several times during their workday.
+The result is a lot of unnecessary idle time, costing the company money.
+Last year, we reorganized our critical security-restricted area to better match the needs and day-to-day operations of the companies.
 This involved investing a triple-digit million kroner amount, but has significantly reduced the number of times a day that in particular handling company and airline employees pass through checkpoints, saving them millions of kroner,” says Kristiran Durhuus.

 “The airlines know that Scandinavia is generally a high-cost area.
 Having efficient operations is clearly one of the principal prerequisites for our ability to compete with other European airports in attracting new routes and airlines in the future.
 Being rated Europe’s most efficient airport is therefore extremely important.”